laravel/laravel/readme.md

 		return View::make('home.index');
 	}

 Laravel serves as a great framework for writing everything from JSON APIs to full web applications.
-You can use RESTful routes and anonymous functions to quickly build beautiful applications, or use controllers to organize your growing application:
+You can use RESTful routes and anonymous functions to quickly build beautiful applications, or use controllers to organize your creation:

 	class Home_Controller extends Controller {